SeteHenrie/K1-Linear_Rail_Conversion/README.md

 I recomend using the parts listed in the Bill of Materials as I have had the best success using those parts, however using other brands should still work.

+THIS IS A BETA - THE FILES ARE MESSY AND INCOMPLETE

+YOU HAVE TO DOWNLOAD THE ZIP FROM GOOGLE DRIVE HERE ----> https://drive.google.com/file/d/1pliiII0BaQJxy7FcMxYBJn7Rrj1t55Hp/view?usp=sharing

 Happy Printing!